pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 convenient:

  1. low-level state machines as provided by [mio in Rust][6]
- 1. callbacks as in the first versions of Node.js
+ 1. callbacks as in the first versions of Node.js or Ajax
  1. Promises that are now widely used in the JavaScript world
  1. async/await as introduced by C# and supported by Python and ES2017